PhD: Royal College of Art, School of Communications: 1996 -2001.

 British Image 4, Arts Council of Great Britain,London, 1977.

-REVIEWS, ARTICLES & ESSAYS (About the work of CM-A)
+REVIEWS, ARTICLES and ESSAYS (About the work of CM-A)

 British Artist Climbs Mt Ishizuchi,Ehime Shimbun,(Ehime Prefecture newspaper), Japan,19/11/2018.